olsmithy1/SKS-Conjecture/README.md

 Note:

+    The Proof by Contradiction code was largely inspired by the knowledge of my collaborators on it, those being ChatGPT and Gemini so it's Proof of Concept code at best.
+It's always good to insure the code you are executing is correct and functions, for obvious reasons I don't spend to much time trying to disprove a hypothesis I hold as significant that is the job of the reader and others although I insure you I will find such contradictions fascinating without being to hurt by it.
     This code demonstrates a simplified version of the proof by contradiction logic for educational purposes.
 A formal mathematical proof would require more rigorous reasoning and notation.
     Finding a contradiction for a specific even perfect number strengthens the conjecture but doesn't guarantee it holds true universally.